🌱 GrowHobart.com.au β€” Free Planting Guide

 Depth: 2–3cm direct.
 Spacing: 5–8cm.
 Support: Needs trellis or sticks (grows to ~1.5m).

-Peas love cool weather — perfect for Hobart!
-Sow in autumn (Mar–Apr) for winter/spring harvest, or start in your greenhouse/propagator in July for a spring crop.
-Avoid sowing in peak summer heat.
+Peas love cool weather β€” perfect for Hobart!
+Sow in autumn (Mar–Apr) for winter/spring harvest, or start in your lean-to in July.
+Manages well in sandy soil with added compost.

-💡 greenhouse/propagator tip: Sow in July in your propagator.
-Peas don't like being transplanted, so use biodegradable pots or toilet roll tubes you can plant straight in the ground in Sep.
+πŸ’‘ Sow in July in your propagator.
+Peas don't like being transplanted β€” use biodegradable pots or toilet roll tubes you can plant straight in the ground.

-🍅 Tomato – Red Cherry
+πŸ… Tomato – Red Cherry

 Country Value